 Everything we do seems to require a password.
-They are the gateway to the on-line world.
-And yet, given that they are also the access point for bank accounts, personal details and private correspondence, we probably don’t treat passwords with the seriousness we should.
+They are the gateway to the online world.
+And yet, given that they are also the access points for bank accounts, personal details, and private correspondence, we probably don’t treat passwords with the seriousness they deserve.

-Most people’s choice of password is governed by the ease with which they can remember it, rather than by the level of security it provides.
+Most people’s choice of password is determined by how easily they can remember it, rather than by the level of security it provides.
 But, in terms of priorities, that’s not really what passwords are about.
-When they’re used like this or when they’re viewed just as an obstructive step to go through in order to access a website then they’re hardly serving as the security measure that they are primarily designed to be.
+When they’re used like this, or viewed just as an obstructive step to access a website, they’re hardly serving as the security measure they are primarily designed to be.

-The problem with easy to remember passwords is that if they’re easy for a person to remember then they probably have some fairly obvious association with that person; the names of their children, dates of birth, the address where they live or work.
-Therefore, if somebody wanted to work out their password it would only take a little research and a few educated guesses.
+The problem with easy-to-remember passwords is that if they’re easy for a person to remember, they probably have some fairly obvious association with that person: the names of their children, dates of birth, or the address where they live or work.
+Therefore, if someone wanted to crack their password, it would only take a little research and a few educated guesses.

 On the whole, we’re just not very creative or imaginative.

-The fact that many organisations have slightly different permissible options for selecting a password (certain things we have to include; certain things which are inadmissible), means that we will be obliged to vary our passwords slightly.
-That’s great for improving security as it stops us using the identical password every time; but also means we just won’t be able to remember them all.
+The fact that many organisations have slightly different permissible options for selecting a password (certain things we have to include; certain things which are inadmissible) means that we will be obliged to vary our passwords slightly.
+That’s great for improving security, as it stops us from using the same password every time, but it also means we just won’t be able to remember them all.
 So what do we do?
-We write them in a “password book” which, more often than not, we will keep by the computer.
+We write them in a “password book” that we keep by the computer, more often than not.

 Again, it’s that desire for ease rather than any thoughts of security.